CS102-Classroom-Notes-and-Assignments/lesson-10/README.md

 }
 ```

+## Debugging
+In class we will go over how to use debugging in Replit/VSCode.
+Gdb is another way we can debug using the command line.
+The following section contains instructions on how to use gdb.

 ## GDB
 If you are using cygwin, this should have been installed when you downloaded cygwin.
 Otherwise, you can experiment with gdb on Replit.